rbnhmll/vue-workshop/vueJS_workshop--notes.md

 </script>
 ```

-Now our search works again for both `repos` and `developer`!
+Now our search works again for both `repo` and `developer`!

-### Filters: Capitalize
+### *Filters*: Capitalize

 One thing still isn't quite right!

 The `selectedSearchMethod` is in lowercase when when use it in the template.
 It would look better if it was Capitalized.
-We could do it by changing the data to use capitalized stings, but this would mean making changes to the actual data, and we don't want that.
+We could do it by changing the data to use capitalized strings, but this would mean making changes to the actual data, and we don't want that.
 We could also wrap those words in `<span>` and capitalize them with CSS.

-But there's a much more interesting way to do it in Vue, with `filters`.
+But there's a much more interesting way to do it in **Vue**, using `filters`.

 A `filter` is used to apply text formatting on render, and can be used in both **mustache interpolations** and `v-bind:` expressions, and uses the pipe syntax: